mwganson/ThreadProfile/README.md

 ## Version
 This is the version of the ThreadProfile workbench used to create the ThreadProfile object, not the version of the ThreadProfile workbench currently installed.

+## FAQ
+* Why is there a line running up the thread?<br/>
+** This is the BSpline's seamline.
+If you Pad / Extrude the profile you can see this seamline as a straight edge, similar to what you see in cylinders and extruded / padded circles.<br/>

 #### Release notes:<br/>